 We dedicated a Little Free Library at the trail head and committed to supplying a short story each month to a local paper, the Senior Savvy.
 The stories appear in a column - Trail Tales.
 PDF versions of the stories can be acquired by way of this blog.
 Simply submit the form to receive a free copy of the story featured this month.

 As a special bonus to celebrate the holiday season, this month we share two stories.
-They were prompted by a conversation as we walked, about the impact of the number 12; talking about twelve apostles, twelve days of Christmas, and of course stories about the number twelve in our lives.
+They were prompted by a conversation as we walked, about the impact of the number 12; talking about twelve apostles, twelve days of Christmas, twelve golfers, and several other stories about the number twelve in our lives.
+Two of the stories make their way into this holiday issue.

 The first story by Heidi Thurston is titled “Twelve Days of Turkey.”

-The second story by Vincent James is titled “The Dirty Dozen.”
+The second story by Vincent James Vezza is titled “The Dirty Dozen.”